 ../

-Both FreeBSD and OpenBSD systems come with a very useful Red-Black tree and Splay tree implementation.
+FreeBSD and OpenBSD systems both come with #link("https://github.com/openbsd/src/blob/master/sys/sys/tree.h")[a very useful implementation of red-black trees and splay trees].

-This implementation is header-only, requires no external dependencies, and is generic.
-Therefore, using it on Linux is also quite simple.
+This implementation is header-only, has no external dependencies, and is generic.
+Therefore, it is very easy to use on Linux as well.

 Run: